mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 A second region does not significantly increase durability.

+### S3 with CloudFront

+To allow access to an Amazon S3 bucket only from a CloudFront distribution:

+- First add an origin access identity (OAI) to your distribution.
+- Then, review your bucket policy and Amazon S3 access control list (ACL) to be sure that:
+  - Only the OAI can access your bucket.
+  - CloudFront can access the bucket on behalf of requesters.
+  - Users can't access the objects in other ways, such as by using Amazon S3 URLs.

+Note: After you restrict access to your bucket using CloudFront, you can optionally add another layer of security by integrating AWS WAF.

 ### Amazon S3 Logging

 In order to track requests to your Amazon S3 bucket, you can enable Amazon S3 server access logs.